Setting up a conference

 Review forms:

-There are two kinds of review forms: for regular reviews and TPC reviews.
 Both types of reviews can be done by members of the TPC or by external persons not part of the technical program committee.
-If you have a one-level review system, where all reviews are the same, it does not much matter which one you use, as long as you assign reviewers or TPC members consistently to either the 'review' or 'TPC review' category.
+If you have a one-level review system, where all reviews are the same, the conference should choose the corresponding review model.
+In that case, only regular reviews are visible to chairs and TPC members.

-Review forms are added and edited from Reviews:Configure.
+Review forms are added and edited from Reviews/Configure.

 Reviewers will not be able to review papers until you add a review form.
 Be careful when changing review forms since EDAS remembers responses by question number.
 Thus, the meaning of existing reviews may change if you adjust the scale, for example.